Plain English Summary

 5. Families with extended family members living in the house (e.g. grandparents)

-We will exclude multi-occupancy households comprising non-related individuals.
+Multi-occupancy households comprising non-related individuals are excluded.
 Inclusion criteria for participating households are as follows:

 Target number of participants

-We will initially approach 100 eligible households with the aim of assessing (a) how many are interested in taking part in the study and (b) how many complete a one-week run in period (an indicator of active participation for one week).
-Of the households completing the run-in period and expressing a willingness to continue with the study, we will invite 16 to continue their participation.
-If fewer than 16 households complete the run-in period, we will approach additional households.
-We will recruit one individual from each eligible household to act as a household representative, who will consent to participation in the study on behalf of all household members and provide all necessary data.
+100 eligible households will initially be approached with the aim of assessing (a) how many are interested in taking part in the study and (b) how many complete a one-week run in period (an indicator of active participation for one week).
+Of the households completing the run-in period and expressing a willingness to continue with the study, 16 will be invited to continue their participation.
+If fewer than 16 households complete the run-in period, additional households will be approached.
+One individual will be recruited from each eligible household to act as a household representative, who will consent to participation in the study on behalf of all household members and provide all necessary data.

 Participant exclusion criteria

 2. Households consuming less that two litres of cola per week

 3. Households consuming cola brand other than Pepsi Cola® or Coca-Cola® or diet/sugar free versions of the included brands.